ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/07-Objects-and-Components.md

 ### Edit BattleEnvController.cs

-1. Now select the _AgentsSettings_ object, in the _Hierachy_ tab, on the left.
+1. Now select the _AgentsSettings_ object, in the _Hierarchy_ tab, on the left.

 ![Agent Settings](images/heirachy-agent-settings.png "Figure 7.
 Agent Settings")